AzethMeron/PAMSI_SPD/README.md

 - implementation of Schrage algorithm
 - implementation of Carlier algorithm
 - Well-documented tester for SPD, and not-so-well maintained tester for PAMSI.

+---
+Licensed under CC BY
+i would like to see anyone ever finding this ngl XD